pranathithalanki/Brainvita/README.md

 O O O O O O O
 . .
 O O O . .
 . .
 O O O . .
-Rules of the Game:
+(if its not visible, you can look into the picture attached :) ) Rules of the Game:
 1. The '.' means there is no marble there or cannot move a marble there
 2. The 'O' means that a marble is present there